alekswebnet/pdfjs-viewer-element/README.md

 [![npm version](https://img.shields.io/npm/v/pdfjs-viewer-element?logo=npm&logoColor=fff)](https://www.npmjs.com/package/pdfjs-viewer-element)
 [![Package Quality](https://packagequality.com/shield/pdfjs-viewer-element.svg)](https://packagequality.com/#?package=pdfjs-viewer-element)

 A web component for viewing pdf files in the browser.
-The package is based on [PDF.js viewer](https://mozilla.github.io/pdf.js/web/viewer.html) build and works with any framework.
-See [demo](https://alekswebnet.github.io/pdfjs-viewer-element/index.html).
+The package is based on [PDF.js default viewer](https://mozilla.github.io/pdf.js/web/viewer.html) build and works with any framework.
+See [demo](https://alekswebnet.github.io/pdfjs-viewer-element/).

 ⚠️ `pdfjs-viewer-element` uses PDF.js [prebuilt](http://mozilla.github.io/pdf.js/getting_started/), that includes the generic build of PDF.js and the viewer.
 To use the package you should download and **place the prebuilt** files to some directory of your project.
-You may specify the path to this directory with `viewer-path` property (`/pdfjs` by default).
+Then specify the path to this directory with `viewer-path` property (`/pdfjs` by default).

 ## Install
 ```